Cloud-Drift/clouddrift/CONTRIBUTING.md

 ### Building documentation locally
 This is useful if you want to inspect the documentation that gets generated

+* pre-requisite step: [Building locally and installing](#building-locally-and-installing) necessary for sphinx to find class/module references

-Go into the docs directory:
+1. Go into the docs directory:
 ```
 cd docs
 ```

-Install the Sphinx documentation generation dependencies:
+2. Install the Sphinx documentation generation dependencies:
 ```
 pip install -r requirements.txt
 ```

-Generate the new documentation:
+3. Generate the new documentation:
 ```
 make html
 ```